 - William R. Reardon Undergraduate Award

-Awarded for outstanding academic achievement to a student majoring in an arts or humanities discipline, in honor of William R. Reardon, Professor of Dramatic Art (1965-86) and Associate Dean of the College of Letters and Science (1979-86), emeritus.
+Awarded for outstanding academic achievement to a student with a major in Humanities and Fine Arts, in honor of William R. Reardon, Professor of Dramatic Art (1965-86) and Associate Dean of the College of Letters and Science (1979-86), emeritus.

 In order to be considered for one of the awards, each online self-nomination form must be accompanied with the following materials: